neel/neel.github.io/source/_posts/rumal.md

----
+title: >-
-title: Rumal (রুমাল) is a header only XML/HTML/SVG/CSS/Javascript Generator C++ library
+  Rumal (রুমাল) is a header only XML/HTML/SVG/CSS/Javascript Generator C++ library
-date: 2019-12-26 22:45:26
 tags:
   - C++
   - XML
   - HTML
   - CSS
   - Javascript
 categories:
   - Announcement
+date: 2019-12-26 22:45:26
 ---
 Rumal is a C++ library that can generate HTML/CSS/Javascript code from significantly identical C++ syntax.
 Currently it uses `std::string` which is supposed to be replaced with compile time strings.
 Injecting placeholders, is also planned but not yet implemented.
 This will make it usable as a template engine.